michaeldexter/occambsd/README.md

 -b (Generate VM boot scripts)
 -z (Use a 14.0-RELEASE or newer root on ZFS image)
 -Z <new zpool name>
+-A (Set the ZFS ARC to only cache metadata)
 -x <autounattend.xml file for Windows> (Requires -i and -g) -i <Installation ISO file for Windows> (Requires -x and -g)
 ```